Name:

 Diet: Herbivore.

-Size: Larger individuals up to about 2.4 meters long.
+Size: Estimated to be about 2.4 meters long.

 Known locations: Argentina - Ischigualasto